 The mission of the CFC is to promote and support philanthropy through a program that is employee focused, cost-efficient, and effective in providing all federal employees the opportunity to improve the quality of life for all.

-Read OPM Director Katherine Archuleta's Memorandum to Heads of Executive Departments and Agencies regarding the 2014 campaign.
+Read Acting Director Beth F. Cobert's Memorandum to Heads of Executive Departments and Agencies regarding the 2015 campaign.